 Other features

 It may be desirable to make the lab depend on settings that are decided by the user when it is launched.
 For example, in our running example comparing sorting algorithms, one could wish to have control on the increment step for the size of the array.
-Our quick tutorial had a hard-coded increment step of 100 elements.
+Our had a hard-coded increment step of 100 elements.

 It is possible for a lab to declare command-line arguments, that the lab can then retrieve in its setup